 The worst war that the world had ever known ended on November 11th, 1918.
 Exactly a year later Woodrow Wilson led his countrymen in observing Armistice Day to honor the lasting peace that our soldiers had earned through combat.
 Across the United States, parades were held in which veterans and active service military were celebrated.
 This tradition continued through to World War II, after which the holiday evolved into a tribute for both wars.
 In the mid-1950s, veterans’ groups advocated that the holiday should be renamed Veterans Day as a lasting day to celebrate those who have served in the United States Armed Forces.
 To celebrate Veterans Day this year the Bowers Blog looks at our collection of photographs and memorabilia pertaining to veterans.

 Despite a pencil written note on the back of the top photograph in this post indicating that it was taken in 1918, the very first celebration of Armistice Day in Santa Ana would not have happened until at least the following year.
 What this image and the one above it do impart is the scale of the parades.
 An impressive column of troops marches opposite to two soldiers, a nurse, and a frighteningly blurred Uncle Sam jointly bearing an enormous flag.
 Other photographs of the day show automobiles and floats in the parade.
-Here a particularly substantial float is being pulled by a group of Boy Scouts who appear to have missed the meaning of the day amidst their manual labor.
+Here a particularly substantial float for the Santa Ana Elks Lodge is being pulled by a group of Boy Scouts who appear to have missed the meaning of the day amidst their manual labor.

 Civility of Dress, Uncivility of War